MichalPogodski/License_plate_reading/README.md

 1. Extracting license plate on image.
 2. Filtering image.
 3. Extracting characters.
-4. Recognizing characters by compring with template.
+4. Recognizing characters by comparing with template.

 ## Goals:
 * Find license plate on an image.